Public Course Schedule

 Course Title Prefixes

-Online or distance learning course.
-Online courses generally also require special permission for entry so departments may apprise students of the online course requirements and discuss the expectations for the course.
+Online or distance learning course: Online courses will generally require special permission for entry so departments may apprise students of the online course requirements and discuss the expectations for the course.

-Hybrid (blended) online & traditional in-class course delivery.
-Hybrid courses generally also require special permission for entry so department may apprise students of the online course requirements and discuss the expectations for the course.
+Hybrid online & weekly traditional in-class course delivery: Hybrid courses meet weekly, and have an online component.
+Hybrid courses will generally require special permission for entry so department may apprise students of the online course requirements and discuss the expectations for the course.

 Special Topics courses.
 Special topics course offerings and subject matter will vary from semester to semester.
 Please review the online course schedule and/or department descriptions for special topics courses.